chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 5 runs, 4 assertions, 0 failures, 1 errors, 0 skips
 {% endcodeblock %}

-We can filter the tests that are run by passing part of the name corresponding to the block we're interested in as a parameter:
+You can filter the tests that are run by passing part of the name corresponding to the block you want to focus on as a parameter:

 {% codeblock lang:bash %}
-ruby -r minitest/autorun -Ilib:test test/example_spec.rb -v -n /Example::Operations/
+ruby -r minitest/autorun -Ilib:test test/example_spec.rb -v -n /Operations/
 {% endcodeblock %}

 That would yield the following output similar to the previous one: